Deng Yingchao: Political positions

 Deng promoted the abolition of foot binding imposed on women.

 During the Land Reform Movement, Deng emphasized the need to mobilize peasant women to further the agrarian revolution.
 In a 1947 policy meeting on land reform, she stated that "women function as great mobilizers when they speak bitterness."

 Personal life

 Deng and Zhou had no children of their own.
 However, they adopted several orphans of "revolutionary martyrs", including Li Peng, who later became the Premier of the People's Republic of China.

 Death and legacy

-After retiring, Deng Yingchao's body gradually weakened; especially in 1990, she was admitted to the hospital five times because of colds and pneumonia; in August 1991, she began to suffer from renal failure and became unconscious for several times.
+After retiring, Deng Yingchao's body gradually weakened; especially in 1990, she was admitted to the hospital five times because of colds and pneumonia; in August 1991, she began to suffer from renal failure and became unconscious several times.